torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 As discussed below in `64-bit immediate instructions`_, a 64-bit immediate instruction uses two 32-bit immediate values that are constructed as follows.
-The 64 bits following the basic instruction contain a pseudo instruction using the same format but with opcode, dst_reg, src_reg, and offset all set to zero, and imm containing the high 32 bits of the immediate value.
+The 64 bits following the basic instruction contain a pseudo instruction using the same format but with 'opcode', 'dst_reg', 'src_reg', and 'offset' all set to zero, and imm containing the high 32 bits of the immediate value.

 This is depicted in the following figure::